cabicho/0e18c4729ae742cb950e9d85fa756515_Experiment_01/README.md

 * UnZip (6, MacOS)
 * Windows Photos (2018, Windows)

-Note: whenever this document refers to any program without explicitly giving the version number, it means the version from this list
+Note: whenever this document refers to any program without explicitly giving the version number, the respective version from this list is used

 Run the script(s) with python 2.7.